NORPOL

 About the Artists

 NORPOL produces performances that oscillate between theater, journalism and installation.
 NORPOL is interested in global politics, art and society.
-The group deals positions the big questions in a personal play universe where the audience becomes an active participant.
-NORPOL explores the narrative and our expectations for it, its capabilities for authenticity, power, and changing identities.
+The group positions the big questions in a personal play universe where the audience become active participants.
+NORPOL explores the narrative and our expectations of it, its capabilities for authenticity, power, and changing identities.

 Their website is here.